mikepenz/AboutLibraries/README.md

 }
 ```

-If you wish to include all licenses you may use the below, but note that doing this will unnecessarily include extra string resources in your project.
+Alternatively all licenses can be included in the project.

+> NOTE: Doing this will include extra string resources in your project.

 ```groovy
 aboutLibraries {